 A stye is a painful red lump that develops on the upper or lower eyelid, near the eyelashes.
-Styes, or hordeolums, are a type of abscess.
+Styes, also called hordeolum, are a type of abscess.
+They

 In this article, learn more about styes, including their causes, symptoms, and treatment options.